evolutics/zero-downtime-deployments-with-podman-docker-or-docker-compose/README.md

 `greet` service is started before the old container is stopped, resulting in the desired overlap of their lifetimes.

+Note that Docker Compose conveniently manages a container network for us, with the service names (like `greet`) resolving to the respective containers.

 ## Tested reverse proxies

 These reverse proxies have been tested: